Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     Schematic visualization of how the linear constraints are fitted to the head loss curve.

 This method with linear inequalities is only valid when every unique route the flow can take in the network has a control valve to compensate non-physical head loss induced by the optimizer.
-Alternatively a (piece-wise) linear equality constraint between min and max flow-rate can be configured for cases where this assumption is invalid.
+Alternatively a (piece-wise) linear equality constraint between min and max flow rate can be configured for cases where this assumption is invalid.

 KOBUS CAN YOU WRITE OUT THE EQUATIONS FOR THIS.